Better therapeutic outcomes using unique brain signals

 • Dr Matt Petoe

-SENIOR RESEARCH ENGINEER
+PRINCIPAL RESEARCH ENGINEER

 Matt is a biomedical engineer with a keen interest in human perception, neuroscience and clinical research.
 Matt designs and builds our advanced research devices and operates them in surgery.
 Matt has a background in high-profile bionics research, including bionic eyes, and has a strong publishing record.